evnbr/bindery/docs/docs.md

 ### pageSetup

-- `size` Book size, in the form of `{ width: String, height: String }`.
+- `size:` Book size, in the form of `{ width: String, height: String }`.
 Values must include absolute CSS units.
-- `margin` Book margin, in the form of `{ top: String, outer: String, bottom: String, inner: String }`.
+- `margin:` Book margin, in the form of `{ top: String, outer: String, bottom: String, inner: String }`.
 Values must include absolute CSS units.
-- `bleed` Amount of bleed.
+- `bleed:` Amount of bleed.
 Values must include absolute CSS units.
 This affects the size of [full-bleed pages](#fullbleedpage) and [spreads](#fullbleedspread), and sets the position of bleed and crop marks.